Chapter 4121-2 Standards of Practice for Attorneys, Agents, and Representatives of Claimants or Employees

 (2) Shall make adequate preparation before filing an application or appearing at a hearing.

-(3) Shall not neglect or procrastinate in regard to any matter in which he represents a party.
+(3) Shall not neglect or procrastinate in regard to any matter in which he or she represents a party.

-(4) Abide by the rules of the bureau or the commission in appearing for a party or in filing applications.
+(4) Abide by the rules of the bureau and the commission in appearing for a party or in filing applications.

-(B) No person who solicits or who causes claims to be solicited shall be allowed to practice or represent parties before the industrial commission, or the bureau (section 4123.96 of the Revised Code).
-No person other than an attorney in good standing may render advice or services in the preparation or presentation of a claim for compensation arising under the workers' compensation laws of Ohio if a fee for such advice or services is to be received from or charged against the one having such claim.
+(B) No person other than an attorney in good standing may render advice or services in the preparation or presentation of a claim for compensation and benefits arising under the workers' compensation laws of Ohio if a fee for such advice or services is to be received from or charged against the one having such claim.

 (A) The commission shall suspend from practice before the bureau, or the commission for such time as the commission determines, or reprimand as the nature of the offense warrants, representatives of claimants or employers who violate any reasonable rules made and promulgated by the commission under authority of law.